GMLC-TDC/HELICS/docs/user-guide/installation/windows.md

 - Microsoft Visual C++ 2019 or newer (MS Build Tools also works)
 - CMake 3.22 or newer (CMake should be newer than the Visual Studio and Boost version you are using;)
 - git
-- Boost 1.75 or newer (needs to have boost cmake configuration)- 1.73 and 1.74 may work with older versions of Cmake
+- Boost 1.83 or newer (needs to have boost cmake configuration)
 - MS-MPI v8 or newer (if MPI support is needed)

 ## Setup for Visual Studio